jharwell/sierra/docs/src/startup.rst

 #.
 Install SIERRA

    - Install OS packages (if you don't see your OS below you will have to find and install the equivalent packages).
+Note that these are only the OS packages required by the SIERRA core; many :ref:`plugins` have their own package requirements, documented on their respective pages.

      .. tabs::